Emergent stability in complex network dynamics

 where $Q = \beta \left(1 + \nu + \rho - \eta/2 \right)$ and

-In (\ref{S_p}), the parameter $\s$ depends on the \textit{sign} of the interactions, being $\s = 1$ under cooperative interactions (positive $\m Jij$), such as in Epidemic or Regulatory, and $\s = 0$ if the interactions are adversarial (negative $\m Jij$), \textit{e.g}, Inhibitory or Biochemical.
+In (\ref{S}), the parameter $\s$ depends on the sign of the interactions, being $\s = 1$ under cooperative interactions (positive $\m Jij$), such as in Epidemic or Regulatory, and $\s = 0$ if the interactions are adversarial (negative $\m Jij$), \textit{e.g}, Inhibitory or Biochemical.

-Equations (\ref{Meena})-(\ref{S_p}), our key result, uncover the asymptotic behavior of $\lambda$ in the limit of a large complex system $N \rightarrow \infty$.
-Contrary to $\Ea$, in which $\lambda$ is fully determined by $A$ and $G$, here the exponents $S$ and $Q$ capture the interplay of structure \textit{and} dynamics, via $\Omega$.
-Most importantly, these equations have crucial implications regarding the system's fixed-point stability, giving rise to three potential stability classes (Fig.\ \ref{Illustration}i):
+Equations (\ref{Meena})-(\ref{S}), our second key result, uncover the asymptotic behavior of $\lambda$ in the limit of a large complex system $N \rightarrow \infty$.
+Contrary to $\Ea$, in which $\lambda$ is fully determined by $A$ and $G$, here the exponents $S$ and $Q$ depend also on dynamics, via $\Omega$.
+Most importantly, these equations have crucial implications regarding the system's fixed-point stability, giving rise to three potential stability classes, uniquely predicted within our dynamic $J$-ensemble (Fig.\ \ref{Illustration}i):

-\begin{itemize} \item \textbf{Asymptotic instability} ($S > 0$, red).\ In case $S$ in (\ref{Meena}) is positive, we have, for sufficiently large $N$, $\Re(\lambda) \sim N^{Q} > 0$.
-This asymptotic behavior is independent of $C$, which represents the only term in (\ref{Meena}) that depends on $\f,\g$.
-Therefore, such fixed-points, in a large enough system, become intrinsically unstable, regardless of the model parameters.

-\item \textbf{Asymptotic stability} ($S < 0$, blue).\ For $S < 0$ we have $N^S \to 0$, the r.h.s.\ of (\ref{Meena}) is dominated by the negative term, and hence $\Re(\lambda) < 0$, independently of $C$.
-Hence, here in the limit $N \rightarrow \infty$, stability becomes unconditionally guaranteed, once again unaffected by the system's specific parameters $\f,\g$.